Dadra and Nagar Haveli district: Tribes

 The Kathodis, called Katkari in the Thane district of Maharashtra, make up 0.08% of the total tribal population of Dadra & Nagar Haveli.
-Their name is derived from their profession of kattha or catechew making.
+Their name is derived from their profession of kattha or catechu making.

 They are considered to be at the bottom of the tribal social ladder.
 They usually live in forests, in semi-permanent settlements.
 Most of them cut wood and collect charcoal.
 The government has tried to improve their standard of living by engaging them in permanent professions.

 They wear minimal jewelry; what is worn adorns the women only.